Sleep-deprived and struggling with caring for your baby? Learn how to survive the newborn stage and make those early months easier on you.

 Better yet?
 Watch them with your partner so you can both share something funny together.

-14. Reset your expectations
+Resetting your expectations

 Most of my struggle with caring for a newborn had to do with my own expectations.
 Parenthood hit me hard.
-As difficult as I knew being a mom would be, I kept wishing for easier times and getting down on myself when things continued to be challenging.
+As difficult as I knew being a mom would be, I kept wishing for easier times and getting down on myself when life continued to be challenging.

-I then learned that to survive the newborn stage included shifting my mindset.
+I then learned that to survive the newborn stage, included shifting my mindset.
 Here are a few things you can do to reset your expectations:

-15. Make chores a lower priority
+11. Make chores a lower priority

 Your home may have been organized and neat before the baby, but now it’s cluttered with toys and sticky from grime.
 Remind yourself that this is the season you’re in.

 Everyone will understand why your home is a mess.
-Accept that this isn’t permanent but rather a temporary situation that will go back to normal.
+Accept that this isn’t permanent, but rather a temporary situation that will go back to normal.

-16. Stay home for a month to rest
+12. Stay home for a month to rest

 When I had the twins, I decided to embrace the idea of staying home for a month to rest.
 As a second-time mom, I knew that being house-bound wouldn’t last forever, and that it was actually good for me to rest at home as much as possible.